Car crashes into Amtrak train, killing three

-3 dead in Florida after car crashes into Amtrak train, authorities say
+Amtrak train hits vehicle in Florida, killing woman and 2 children, authorities say

-Three people were reported dead in Florida after a vehicle crashed into an Amtrak passenger train traveling from Miami to New York on Saturday night, authorities said.
+A woman and two children were reported dead in Florida on Saturday after an Amtrak passenger train traveling from Miami to New York City struck a vehicle on Saturday night, authorities said.

-The vehicle involved in the crash was heavily damaged and its occupants were killed.
+All three victims were occupants of the vehicle, which was heavily damaged.
 None of the train’s 200 passengers were injured or killed, according to authorities.

-A woman and two children who were going camping died when their SUV was struck by the train near the Corbett Wildlife Area, according to the Palm Beach Post.
+The woman and children were going camping when their Subaru SUV was struck by the train near the Corbett Wildlife Area, according to the Palm Beach Post.
+The park is located northwest of West Palm Beach and east of Lake Okeechobee.

 Camping gear and the Subaru's bumpers were strewn along the side of the tracks when first responders arrived.

 The crash occurred around 2 p.m.
-Saturday in Indiantown, which is about 38 miles north of West Palm Beach.
-The impact of the train pushed the SUV about a half mile before it came to a stop.
+Saturday in Indiantown, about 38 miles from West Palm Beach.
+The impact of the train pushed the SUV about a half-mile before it came to a stop.

 The railroad crossing had no gate and the tracks were just about 25 yards from the turn off the highway.
 There were two railroad markers and a yield sign, but brush had overgrown to shield them from visibility for drivers entering Corbett, according to the Palm Beach Post.